"Excuse me…"

 "Ah."

-Understanding and exasperation flashed in Almona's eyes.
+Understanding and annoyance flashed across Almona's face.

-"That man…" She muttered under her breath.
+"That man…" He muttered under her breath.

-Sorry, Professor Kornus.
+My apologies, Professor Kornus.

 "You may take a seat," she said.